0 out of 25,000

 Talking at a press conference alongside EU diplomacy chief Kaja Kallas, Zelensky said the phone calls "were not enough" to discuss all key topics.

-The planned summit, which is said to take place at the invitation of Washington, will be the fifth meeting between Trump and Zelensky since the U.S. president returned to office in January.
+The planned summit, which is said to take place at the invitation of Washington, will be the sixth meeting between Trump and Zelensky since the U.S. president returned to office in January.
 The leaders previously met in New York during the U.N.
 General Assembly on Sept.
 23.

 Zelensky also reminded that a Ukrainian delegation led by Prime Minister Yuliia Svyrydenko is already en route to the U.S.